An Action Language for Multi-Agent Domains: Foundations: Related Work and Discussion

-\subsection{\ma0 and Action Languages for Single-Agent Domains}
+\subsection{\mastar{} and Action Languages for Single-Agent Domains}

-\ma0 is a high-level action language for multi-agent domains.
-It is therefore instructive to discuss the connection between \ma0 and action languages for single-agent domains.
-First, let us observe that \ma0 has the following multi-agent domain specific features: \begin{itemize} \item it includes announcement actions; and \item it includes specification of the agents' observability of action occurrences. \end{itemize} As it turns out, if we remove all features that are specific to multi-agent domains from \ma0, and consider the {\bf S5}-entailment as its semantics, then the language is equivalent to the language $\cala_K$ from \cite{SonB01}.
-Formally, let us consider a \ma0 definite action theory $(I,D)$ over the signature $\langle \agents, \fluents, \cala\rangle$ such that $|\agents|=1$ and $D$ does not contain statements of the form \eqref{announce} (announcement actions) and statements of the form \eqref{observes}-\eqref{pobserves}.
+\mastar{} is a high-level action language for multi-agent domains.
+It is therefore instructive to discuss the connection between \mastar{} and action languages for single-agent domains.
+First, let us observe that \mastar{} has the following multi-agent domain specific features: \begin{itemize} \item it includes announcement actions; and \item it includes specification of the agents' observability of action occurrences. \end{itemize} As it turns out, if we remove all features that are specific to multi-agent domains from \mastar{}, and consider the {\bf S5}-entailment as its semantics, then the language is equivalent to the language $\cala_K$ from \cite{SonB01}.
+Formally, let us consider a \mastar{} definite action theory $(I,D)$ over the signature $\langle \agents, \fluents, \cala\rangle$ such that $|\agents|=1$ and $D$ does not contain statements of the form \eqref{announce} (announcement actions) and statements of the form \eqref{observes}-\eqref{pobserves}.
 Let us define Then, the following holds

-This shows that \ma0 is indeed a generalization of action languages for single-agent domains to multi-agent domains.
-This also supports the claim that other elements that have been considered in action languages of single-agent domains, such as static causal laws, non-deterministic actions, or parallel actions could potentially be generalized to \ma0.
-This is one of our goals for future work.
+This shows that \mastar{} is indeed a generalization of action languages for single-agent domains to multi-agent domains.
+This also supports the claim that other elements that have been considered in action languages of single-agent domains, such as static causal laws, non-deterministic actions, or parallel actions could potentially be generalized to \mastar{}.